AMC Matador: Television shows

-During the 1970s, AMC Matador police cars would appear in many television shows and episodes featuring police car procedures.
-The vehicle itself was considered a character most famously in Adam-12 from 1972 until the show's end in 1975.
-The show's stars rode in a 1972 Matador and the character of "Mac", their division sergeant, drove a 1972 Matador station wagon.
-In the sixth season the character of Officer Peter Malloy bought a 1974 Matador coupe as his own personal car and the car was featured in a few episodes thereafter.

-Adam-12's spin-off show, Emergency! featured Matadors as Los Angeles County Fire Department Fire command vehicles and as Police vehicles throughout the series.
+During the 1970s, AMC Matador police cars would appear in many television shows and episodes featuring police cars.

+The vehicle was considered a character most famously in Adam-12 from 1972 until the show's end in 1975.
+The show's stars rode in a 1972 Matador while their division sergeant drove a 1972 Matador station wagon.
+In the sixth season, the lead character, Peter Malloy, bought a 1974 Matador coupe as his car and was featured in a few episodes.
+After the TV series ended, four Matadors were sold by a dealer to the Pasadena Police Department to serve as actual police cars as replacements for ones damaged in accidents.
+Adam-12's spin-off show, Emergency! featured Matadors as Los Angeles County Fire Department fire command vehicles and as police vehicles throughout the series.
-1974 Matador sedans were the Hazzard County, Georgia police cars featured during the first season of The Dukes of Hazzard.
-In further seasons fictitious Government agencies such as the "Tri-Counties Bonding Company" often drove Matadors, as did villains in some episodes.

-Both generations of sedans appeared as Police cars during the first three seasons of The Rockford Files.

-Both first and second generation Matadors appeared often as Police cars in The Incredible Hulk.

-American Motors was a sponsor of the TV show Wonder Woman in later seasons and as a result, AMC cars were often used by characters or seen as background cars.
+American Motors was a sponsor of the television series Wonder Woman in later seasons; thus, AMC cars were often used by characters or seen as background cars.
 Wonder Woman's personal car was a 1978 Concord AMX, and Colonel Steve Trevor drove a 1978 Matador Barcelona sedan in some episodes.